Lena Hallin: Career

 Hallin served as chief of staff at the Jämtland Wing (F 4) from June 2003 and was then the last wing commander and head of the decommissioning organization for the Jämtland Wing (AO F 4) from June 2005 to September 2006.
 From January 2007 to January 2011, she was Sweden's first female unit commander when she was commanding officer of the Command and Control Regiment.
 Hallin served as military attaché at the Embassy of Sweden, London from 2011 to 2013.
 In 2013, Hallin was promoted to brigadier general and appointed head of management system in the Swedish Armed Forces.
 Thus she became Sweden's first female general outside the military medical field.
 As head of the management system, Hallin she led the strategic development in the management system area and represented the agency in management system issues, both nationally and internationally.
 She was also responsible for the implementation of the operations assignments in the Command and Control Regiment, the Swedish Armed Forces Network and Telecommunications Unit (Försvarsmaktens telenät- och markteleförband, FMTM) and the Swedish Armed Forces Intelligence and Security Centre (Försvarsmaktens underrättelse- och säkerhetscentrum, FMUndSäkC), as well as for the acquisition of the relevant material systems, but also led the Swedish Armed Forces frequency management, weather service and geographical information service.

 From October 2013 to June 2016, Hallin was head of the Swedish Defence Research Agency (FOI)'s Division of C4ISR (Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance) and from July 2016 and almost three years after that, she conducted International Studies/Security Policy at the Royal College of Defence Studies in the United Kingdom.
 From September 2017 until 2018, Hallin served as a military advisor at the Ministry for Foreign Affairs in Stockholm.
 On 1 October 2018, she took up the position of Deputy Director of Military Intelligence and Security, with an appointment until 30 April 2019.
 On 1 May 2019, Hallin took over as Director of Military Intelligence and Security, after the government announced her appointment on 30 August 2018.
 In connection with the appointment, she was promoted to major general.
+She was succeeded by Lieutenant General Thomas Nilsson in 2023 and retired from the Swedish Armed Forces.